Top 3 E-commerce Platforms for Startups

 - Pricey plugins

 While Shopify plans charge very moderate prices, there’s a catch.
-Many extensions for additional functionality will spike costs and may soon put you out of budget.
+Many extensions for additional functionality will spike costs and may soon put you out of a budget.

 Although these limitations can hamper large operations or fast-growing stores, they are not a deal breaker for small to mid-sized outfits successfully powered by Shopify around the world.